-This workshop brings together representatives from the electricity and gas sector and regulatory bodies to address challenges ahead for the electricity and gas networks, whether an interaction between the two sectors and their (currently) separated networks is needed for the future European energy system, as well as whether existing regulatory gaps do hamper such a development.
+This workshop brings together representatives from the electricity and gas sectors, together with regulatory bodies to address the challenges ahead for the electricity and gas networks and to assess, whether an interaction between the two sectors and their (currently) separated networks is needed for the future European energy system, as well as whether existing regulatory gaps hamper such a development.

 SESSION I: FUTURE PROOF NETWORKS | Challenges for future energy networks